 "Every dollar needs a job," Black said.
 "Saying you're going to just spend whatever is left over is not a plan.
 That's where people get into trouble."

-6. Schedule Your Fun-Money Savings
+6. Schedule Your Savings To Pay For Fun

 Another option is to set a deadline based on an event or date by when you want to spend your money.
 Divide the total cost of your fun budget by the number of weeks, months or paychecks until the deadline.